mauriceconsult/lms/docs-site/docs/getting-started/educator-guide.md

 Educator Guide
-InstaSkul empowers underpaid intellectuals in Engineering, Arts, Social Sciences, Natural Sciences, Business, Health, and Sports to share expertise with global learners.
+InstaSkul empowers intellectuals in Engineering & Technology, Arts, Social Sciences, Natural Sciences, Business, Health, and Sports to share expertise with global learners.
 This guide explains how to create and publish courses.
 Creating a Course

 Sign In: Log in with Clerk at /sign-in.